-William Shakespeare (l564-1616) was buried in Holy Trinity Church, Stratford upon Avon in Warwickshire and it was not until 29 January 1741 (1740 in Old Style dating) that a memorial statue to him was erected in Poets' Corner in Westminster Abbey.
-Shortly after Shakespeare's death there was some talk about removing his remains from Stratford to the Abbey but the idea was soon abandoned.
-William Basse wrote "Renowned Spenser, lie a thought more nigh to learned Chaucer; and rare Beaumont, lie a little nearer Spenser, to make room for Shakespeare...".
+William Shakespeare (l564-1616) was buried in Holy Trinity Church, Stratford upon Avon in Warwickshire.
+Shortly after Shakespeare's death there was some talk about removing his remains from Stratford to Westminster Abbey but the idea was soon abandoned.
+Poet William Basse wrote "Renowned Spenser, lie a thought more nigh to learned Chaucer; and rare Beaumont, lie a little nearer Spenser, to make room for Shakespeare...".
 Ben Jonson also wrote the lines "My Shakespeare, rise!
 I will not lodge thee by Chaucer or Spenser, or bid Beaumont lie a little further on to make thee room".

 The Latin inscription above the head of the statue, in gold on a panel of dark marble, can be translated :

 The carved heads of Queen Elizabeth I, Henry V and Richard III appear on the base of a pedestal.
 The figure of the poet, about 5 feet 6 inches in height, stands with his right leg crossed in front of his left, leaning his elbow on a pile of three books (they have no titles).
-A chaplet with dagger and mask are also shown above the head of Richard III.
+A chaplet (wreath of bays, signifying immortality) with a dagger (symbol of tragedy) and a dramatic mask are also shown above the head of Richard III.
 The group is in front of a pedimented architectural frame.
 William's left hand index finger points to a scroll hanging from the pedestal on which are painted a variant of Prospero's lines from The Tempest:

 The Cloud capt Tow'rs,

 The Solemn Temples,

 And like the baseless Fabrick of a Vision